FerrLabs/Blastlands/README.md

 ### Local play

-Opening the `Match` scene directly in the editor runs a couch match: one player per gamepad (the first also gets the keyboard), up to four, with bots in the other seats and split screen for two or more.
+Opening the `Match` scene directly in the editor runs a couch match: one player per gamepad (the first also gets the keyboard), up to four, with bots in the other seats on one shared screen.
 The series is first to three rounds, the other seats' characters rotate between rounds, and R or Start rerolls the board.
 The built game does not offer it from the lobby yet.